-This is the sixth blog in the Divorce and Finances series, addressing common questions I hear as a Certified Divorce Financial Analyst (CDFA) during the pre- and post-divorce process.
-This blog will address questions around divorce and the family home.
-A podcast version of this blog [...]
+This is the eighth and final blog in the Divorce and Finances series, addressing common questions I hear as a Certified Divorce Financial Analyst (CDFA) during the pre- and post-divorce process.
+This blog will address alimony in New Jersey.
+A podcast version of this blog series [...]

 Navigating Today’s Economic And Policy Environment For Investing With Chief Economic Strategist Dr. Mickey Levy